JJRyan0/jjryan0/README.md

 ## Some Interesting projects of mine
 - 🤖[**Image Recognition App**](https://github.com/JJRyan0/ibm-watson-visual-recognition-system-identifying-junction-types) A neat cloud application built to identify road junction types based on road characteristics and markings from a large number of traffic incident images to help the assessment of automated digital motor claims.

-- 🐍 Here’s a link to a range of [**python jupyter notebooks**](https://github.com/JJRyan0/john-python-jupyter-notebooks) with some data analysis projects, from gradient boosting machines, linear regression, logistic regression to random forest classification.
+- 🐍 Here’s a link to a range of [**python jupyter notebooks**](https://github.com/JJRyan0/john-python-jupyter-notebooks) with some data analysis projects, from gradient boosting machines, linear regression, logistic regression to random forest classification.Some additional [**data science projects**](https://gist.github.com/JJRyan0).

 - 🧠 [**Machine learning system**](https://gist.github.com/JJRyan0/0625271b52cf2ac5cfbffa79f1ab471f) designed to categorise claims in order to speed up the claim denial or approval system in an accelerated automated way.